Basicprogrammer10/connorcode-writing/programming/amplify.md

 Once you log in you would see a page showing all the problems you have completed and are available to compete.
 Opening a problem beings you to a page with the story / prompt for the problem, a text editor and stderr + stdout displays.

-### Code Execuion
+### Code Execution

 Clicking run would send the code to the backend server which would use a docker container to safely compile and execute your code.
-Thare would also be a timeout to keep infinate loops from halting the whole system.
+There would also be a timeout to keep infinite loops from halting the whole system.
 It would then compare your output to the expected output for the problem with your seed.

 ### Misc

-At this point I dident really have any idea about the UI.
+At this point I didn't really have any idea about the UI.
 But I had started making a list of problem ideas:

 ```